Pullman Birth Doula,

 I approach birth holistically and feel honored to be able to share my expertise with women and their families in the Palouse.
 Every woman should feel supported, loved, and encouraged during their birth journey.

-I serve as a birth doula in the Pullman, Washington and Moscow, Idaho area.
+I serve as a certified birth doula through DONA International in the Pullman, Washington and Moscow, Idaho area.
 I have enjoyed supporting parents at Pullman Regional Hospital and Gritman Medical Center.
 I have three beautiful children and have been so blessed by having doulas by my side throughout two of my birth journeys.
 I am so thankful for the opportunity to help you prepare for your labor and delivery and provide continuous labor support.

 After beginning our relationship with a meet and greet, I am committed to the wellbeing of your growing family, and available whenever needed throughout your entire pregnancy.

-I serve to provide emotional and physical support during labor and delivery, and it's my goal to provide a positive birth experience for the parents.
+I serve to provide emotional and physical support during labor and delivery, and it's my goal to provide a positive birth experience for the parents!

 I will stay with you for one to two hours after delivery and ensure breastfeeding is going well as you begin to feel settled.
 I like to do an optional next day visit and a postpartum meeting about one week after delivery to process your birth experience and provide additional resources.
-Thank you for the honor to be at your side throughout your birth journey!

 Cesarean Birth Services: